aghilhooshmand/UGE/README.md

 ### Dynamic Parameter Configuration

-The UGE application supports a sophisticated **Parameter Configuration System** that allows you to control each parameter individually:
+The GE-Lab application supports a sophisticated **Parameter Configuration System** that allows you to control each parameter individually:

 #### 🔧 **Parameter Types**